 Brendan Janse van Rensburg (Klerksdorp) made an unlikely ace on the 341-metre par-4 fourth hole at Vaal de Grace in April 2008.

 Stephen Watson, an amateur long drive competitor, aced a hole which no longer exists at Eagle Canyon golf estate.
 In 2005, the year the course opened, Watson holed out with his drive on the original 330-metre 12th.
-However, the green was thought to be poorly positioned, and a new green was subsequently built, extending the hole to 440 metres from the back tees.
+However, the green was thought to be poorly positioned, and a new green was subsequently built, extending the hole to 440 metres.

 Ian Geringer, the golf director at Highland Gate in Mpumalanga, holed out on the par-4 sixth hole at the Ernie Els design, a distance of 324 metres from the red tees, in November 2018.